wp-plugins/wptouch/readme.txt

 * Adsense re-enabled
 * CSS Spacing around page numbers for mutli-page articles increased
-* Push Notifications area now announces if Curl is not available, instead of not appearing at all
+* Push Notification options now announces if Curl is not available, instead of not appearing at all
 * Minor code corrections
-* Fixed bug where SPAM comments were PUSHed via Growl
+* Fixed bug where SPAM comments were pushed via Prowl

 = Version 1.9 =